Quebec - Data Protection Overview

 PIPEDA applies to the collection, use, or disclosure of personal information by an organisation in the course of commercial activities or in respect of personal information about an employee of (or an applicant for employment with) the organisation and that the organisation uses or discloses in connection with the operation of a federal work, undertaking, or business (such as banks, telecommunications companies, shipping companies and railways).
 PIPEDA also applies when the personal information is disclosed over provincial or international borders.

-Questions often arise on whether the Quebec Private Sector Act, or both, may apply to a given activity.
+Questions often arise on whether the Quebec Private Sector Act or PIPEDA may apply to a given activity.
 The answers depend on the circumstances of each case.

 Quebec Access Act